Mikaela/mikaela.github.io/_posts/2015-04-01-keep-the-ops-opped.md

-The ! means "add these flags to everyone who currently matches the template exactly" so when you do this everyone who you have made xOP with `/msg chanserv someone xOP" gets opped or voiced automatically.
+The ! means "add these flags to everyone who currently matches the template exactly" so when you do this everyone who you have made xOP with `/msg chanserv someone xOP" gets opped or voiced automatically.<br/>
+*Note: templates including F (founder) are not automatically updated even with the !.*

 *Somewhat rewritten on 2015-04-28 13:25Z and now this looks even worse to my eyes... ([Changelog](https://github.com/Mikaela/mikaela.github.io/commits/master/_posts/2015-04-01-keep-the-ops-opped.md))*